bk408/multi-app/README.md

 case:1 =>

 NavBar should be visible
-Image in background in LogIn page
+Image in the background on the log-in page

 1. Login Form => Email Address & Password with authentication
-2. SignIn Form => userName, Email Address & Password with authentication
+2. SignIn Form => Username, Email Address & Password with authentication

-If user already have an account then he can Login if not then user need to click on create account.
+If the user already has an account then he can log in if not then the user needs to click on Create an account.

-Then user route to the signIn form and here user need to enter name, email & password.
+Then user routes to the sign-in form and here user needs to enter their name, email & password.

-This is conditional case.
+This is a conditional case.

-case:2 => After Login there is a page which is mentioned like welcome to multi app and If you want to use it then click on.
+case:2 => After Login there is a page that mentions welcome to multi-app and If you want to use it then click on it.